louisyoungx/flowgram.ai/en/materials/common/flow-value.md

 ### Third-party APIs Used

-* [Zod](https://v3.zod.dev/): Used for type validation and data parsing to determine if Flow Value schemas meet expectations.
+* [Zod](https://v3.zod.dev/): Used for type validation and data parsing to determine if FlowValue schemas meet expectations.